botherder/kraken/README.md

 base_domain: <value>
 ```

-Or you can also specify a custom backend from the command line using `kraken -backend example.com`.
+Or you can also specify a custom backend from the command line using `kraken --backend example.com`.

 ## Installing the Web Interface